John Foster

 JOHN FOSTER was a noted policeman in Camden in the 1890s.
 Born in Bloomfield NJ in 1859, his parents moved to Camden in 1861.
 He attended school in Camden, before going to work as a hatter at the age of 17.
 When the Census was taken in 1880 John Foster had married Mary Hanle.
 The couple lived at 702 South 3rd Street, and were the parents of a daughter, Louisa, not quite a year old.
 At least three more children would follow before Mrs. Foster passed in the spring of 1894.

 John Foster continued working as a hatter until 1888.
 Active in local Republican politics, he became a member of the Camden police force when the Republicans swept into office in a landslide that year.
 The Foster family by then was living at 345 Pine Street.
-John Foster was promoted to the rank of Lieutenant in March of 1893, and was put in charge of the southern part of Camden, solving many notable cases and making numerous arrests.
-He was appointed Chief of Police in 1899, succeeding long-time Chief Samuel Dodd
+John Foster was promoted to the rank of Lieutenant on March 12, 1892, and was put in charge of the southern part of Camden, solving many notable cases and making numerous arrests.
+Like most other Republicans, he was dismissed by the thoroughly partisan Police Commission in March of 1893, but was returned to the Department at his rank the following year, when the Commission was, in its second year of existence, disbanded.

 In 1895 John Foster served as the first Exalted Ruler of Camden Lodge 293 of the Benevolent Protective Order of Elks.
 Other charter members included Frank A. Ward, Charles L. Bowman, Dr. A. Haines Lippincott, Dr. J. F. Leavitt, Fred W. George, T. L. Bear, William M. Fithian, Everett Ackley, Fithian S. Simmons, Philip Wilson, Paul E. Quinn, John N. Kadel, William G. Maguire, Frank B. Sweeten and Maurice Hertz.